publicissapient-france/sapient-ui/README.md

 yarn deploy
 ```

-To test deployment locally you must log the CLI into Firebase with `./node_modules/.bin/firebase login`
+To test deployment locally you must log the CLI into Firebase with `npx firebase login`
 after being added to the corresponding Firebase projects (see `.firebaserc` file to see project names).

 ### Try your components